Payment Gateway Integration For Your Mobile App

 4. Configure the payment gateway

 The next step is to configure the payment gateway.
-This includes specifying the types of payments you want to accept, such as credit and debit cards, as well as setting up any other options such as recurring billing or fraud prevention tools.
+This includes specifying the payment methods you want to accept (e.g., credit/debit, ACH/eCheck), setting up services like recurring billing and subscription management, and activating robust fraud prevention tools like AVS and CVV checks.

 5. Implement the payment gateway into your app